 GVEP is governed by a distinguished Board of Trustees representing many years of experience and expertise in fields related to the environment and economic development.

 Matthew is the Head of Government Services at Nexant Inc, a leading provider of financial, strategic planning, and advisory services to the global energy and chemicals sectors.
-He previously worked as a Director of International Development at Panel Claw, Inc., a leading solar power component supplier in North America, and as the Senior Technical Advisor to the Energy and Security Group, a strategic consulting company based in the US.
-Matthew has been actively involved in clean energy project development and finance for the past 25 years and in over 45 countries around the globe.
-His work has led to more than a half billion dollars in loan and grant assistance for energy projects in developing countries.
-His efforts now focus on leveraging private capital for financing renewable energy projects.
-He is a member of the Board of Trustees of the University of Maryland College Park Foundation, and also serves on the Boards of two private sector organizations.
+He previously worked as a Director of International Development at Panel Claw, a leading solar component supplier, and a Senior Technical Advisor to the Energy and Security Group, a strategic consulting company based in the US.
+Matthew has been actively involved in clean energy project development and finance for the past 25 years and in over 45 countries, resulting in more than a half billion dollars in finance for energy projects in developing countries.
+He is a Trustee of the University of Maryland College Park Foundation.

-The Honorable Carole L. Brookins served from 2001 to 2005 as the United States Executive Director to the World Bank in Washington, D.C.
-An international consultant, she is currently a Managing Director of Public Capital Advisors LLC (PCA) (www.publiccapitaladvisors.com), and serves as a director on both corporate and non-profit boards.
-These have included Climate Exchange plc and the Chicago Climate Exchange (CCX) and the NTR plc North American Advisory Board.
-She currently is a member of the Rabobank’s North American Agribusiness Advisory Board and the Center for Financial Stability board.
+The Honorable Carole L. Brookins served from 2001 and 2005 as the United States Executive Director to the World Bank in Washington, D.C..
+She is currently a Managing Director of Public Capital Advisors LLC, and serves as a director on both corporate and non-profit boards.
+These have included Climate Exchange and the Chicago Climate Exchange and the NTR plc North American Advisory Board.
+She is also a member of the Rabobank’s North American Agribusiness Advisory Board and the Center for Financial Stability board.